This page provides information on the Camera rollout in the V-Ray tab of the Render Settings.

 On – Turns the Depth-of-Field effect on.

 Aperture – The size of the virtual camera aperture in world units.
 Small aperture sizes reduce the DOF effect, while larger sizes produce more blur.

 Center bias – Determines the uniformity of the DOF effect.
 A value of 0.0 means that light passes uniformly through the aperture.
 Positive values mean that light is concentrated towards the rim of the aperture, while negative values concentrate light at the center.

 Sides – Allows you to simulate the polygonal shape of the aperture of real-world cameras.
 When this option is off, the shape is assumed to be perfectly circular.

 Get from camera – When enabled, the Focal distance is determined from the camera target if the rendering is done from a camera view.

-Focal distance – Determines the distance from the camera at which objects will be in perfect focus.
-Objects closer or further than that distance will be blurred.
+Focal distance – Determines the distance from the camera at which objects are in perfect focus.
+Objects closer or further than that distance are blurred.

 Rotation – Specifies the orientation of the aperture shape.

 - Depth of field is supported only for the Standard camera type.
 Other camera types do not produce depth of field effect at this time.

 1 Automatic exposure is calculated only for the part of the scene that is visible in the current render.
 In order to keep your exposure consistent use automatic calculation only for full frames and transfer the values to camera before using a render region or render mask.–